 Our mission is to use next-generation tech to bring the heritage art of artisanal personalised made-to-measure tailoring to women around the world at an affordable luxury price point, sustainably and with no compromise on the quality our clients expect from the first womenswear-only tailor on Savile Row.

-We channel this passion in four key ways
+We're creating this world in four key ways

 Sustainable business practices; fabrics, production and consumption